paulshorey/pauls-pure-functions/README.md

   ```

 ## Browser
 this script will create a `window.__` variable** with a flat list of functions.
 This is different.
-In Node, you import/require and you choose what to call each variable.
+In Node, you import/require and you choose what to call each variable. **Replace "__" with a specific version number!**
 ```
   <!-- NOTE: import from "__" folder -->
   <script src="https://cdn.jsdelivr.net/gh/paulshorey/pauls-pure-functions@latest/__/index.js"></script>